railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Manufacturing_lead.rst

    *A production order producing several finished products*

-Secondary products enable you to generate several types of products from the same raw materials and manufacturing methods – only these aren't used in the calculation of requirements.
-Then if you need the secondary products Open ERP won't ask you to manufacture another product to use the waste products and secondary products of this manufacture.
+Secondary products enable you to generate several types of products from the same raw materials and manufacturing methods – only these are not used in the calculation of requirements.
+Then if you need the secondary products Open ERP will not ask you to manufacture another product to use the waste products and secondary products of this manufacture.
 In this case you should enter another production order for the secondary product.